jessix00/Udacity-Feed-Reader-Test/README.md

 application using [Jasmine](https://jasmine.github.io/).

 # Getting Started
-To get started, download the starter code from [Udacity's repo](https://github.com/udacity/frontend-nanodegree-feedreader).
+1. To get started, download the starter code from [Udacity's repo](https://github.com/udacity/frontend-nanodegree-feedreader).
+2. Open index.html in the browser of your choice.
+Once loaded, test results from Jasmine will be displayed at the bottom of the page.
-You'll be adding your tests to feedreader.js under the Jasmine file under spec.
+3. Add additional tests to feedreader.js document under the Jasmine file.

 # Tech Used
 * HTML